CircleCI-Archived/orb-starter-kit/README.md

 ## Usage

 ### Getting started
-1. Download (don't fork/clone!) this repository and unzip it.
+1. Download this repository and unzip it.
 [Download here](https://github.com/CircleCI-Public/orb-starter-kit/archive/master.zip)

 2. Rename the folder to the name you would like to give your orb